serenity-bdd/serenity-core/README.md

 #### Cucumber 4

+_Note:_ Cucumber 4 is no longer supported in newer versions of Serenity.

 | serenity-core | serenity-maven-plugin | serenity-cucumber4 | Cucumber            |
 |---------------|-----------------------|--------------------|---------------------|
 | 2.1.5         | 2.1.5                 |  2.1.2             | 4.8.0               |